 The Remote Server Far, Far Away

-At the heart of any great system administrator or network engineer you will find two main values.
-The first value is a consistent devotion and energy towards the reduction of liability, and the other value is the constant struggle to learn, adapt, and navigate the ways of least troubleshooting resistance.
+At the heart of any great system administrator or network engineer you will find their consistent devotion and energy towards the reduction of liability, as well as a devotion to learn, adapt, and navigate the ways of least troubleshooting resistance.
 After all, a mental troubleshooting toolbox is just as valuable as a physical one.
 This article focuses on the latter by applying a little critical thinking on how administrators and engineers approach remote server and device management.
 From here on, let’s ask the question, “Do I have at least three unique ways to remotely address an issue?”

 The Remote Scenario

 Let’s start with a physical server running one virtual machine.
 This server is located in a building several hours from your main location.
 The server is connected to a switch, which is connected to a firewall, which uses only one WAN connection under a static IP (to make life easy).